joeky888/dotfile/Software/Software.md

     * Yaft, modify the source of the Yaft
 * Data
     * Huge and complicated: Json
-    * Small or configurations: TOML
+    * Small or configurations: TOML、 YAML
-* OS, embbed system: Alpine Linux, FreeBSD
+* OS, embbed system: Alpine Linux, FreeBSD and Busybox/Toybox

 Experience
 =====